maptiler/manual/usage.rst

 .. [#] Depending on your operating system you may need to call the command differently then just maptiler, typically on Linux and Mac in actual directory as ./maptiler and on Windows as maptiler.exe.

-.. [#] MapTiler uses Google XYZ naming of tiles, while older open-source MapTiler and GDAL2Tiles used the TMS nam- ing (with flipped Y axis).
+.. [#] MapTiler uses Google XYZ naming of tiles, while older open-source MapTiler and GDAL2Tiles used the TMS naming (with flipped Y axis).
 In case you need the older TMS naming there is an option -tms for back compatibility.